cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 hardware buttons below.
 The power button is located in the menu on the top left.

-A hardware keyboard can be used to type directly in OS<=4 devices (see "Keyboard mappings" at the end of this page).
+A hardware keyboard can be used to type directly in OS4 and earlier devices (see "Keyboard mappings" at the end of this page).
 This is not available on OS5 devices; on thse the keyboard always controls the hardware keys.

-On browsers that support the necessary APIs the clipboard can be shared with the host on OS<=4 devices.
+On browsers that support the necessary APIs the clipboard can be shared with the host on OS4 and earlier devices.
 Check "Clipboard integration" below for more details.

 # Locking the UI